afeefuddin9/react_django_demo_app/README.md

 # react_django_demo_app
-Deploying a Django Application on AWS EC2 with Docker🐳
+Deploying a Django Application on AWS EC2 with Docker🐳.
 # Deploy Netflix Clone on Cloud using Manual way & Jenkins - DevOps Project!

 ### **Phase 1: Initial Setup and Deployment**